Free Wildflower Seeds

 In terms of wildflower seeds you may easily acquire for free, in my view, ox-eye daisies, corn cockle, cornflower and poppies are a good choice and work well in most gardens.

-Foxgloves are excellent too, and I have these in my garden, but I believe they are toxic for humans and so they might not suitable if you have young children.
+Foxgloves are excellent too, and I have these in my garden, but I believe they are toxic for humans and so they might not be suitable if you have young children.

 A personal experience

-Having tried initially to convert our small lawn into a wildflower patch (mini-meadow) a few years ago, I changed my mind about how to manage my garden.
+Having tried initially to convert our small lawn into a wildflower patch a few years ago, I changed my mind because it didn't really work as I had hoped.
+We did not enjoy the garden, nor did we attract many pollinators.

-Furthermore, we wanted to grow a few food crops: raspberries, plums, sometimes beans and courgettes, and I was keen to install a greenhouse for growing tomatoes.
+We also wanted to grow a few food crops: raspberries, plums, sometimes beans and courgettes, and I was keen to install a greenhouse for growing tomatoes.

 In short, it seemed neither we nor the bees really got the benefit from our patch of land, so I made changes.
 I now have flower borders, and have choice wildflowers incorporated into them, among carefully selected plants for bees.
 This works better for me - and the bees, and I now get a greater variety of bee species than before!